 For this recipe we drew from a couple different sources and then added our own twist!
 Here's what you need:

 Preheat the oven to 400.
 In a medium bowl, mix the turkey sausage, Worcestershire , flour, salt, and pepper.
-In a separate bowl, beat one egg and pour Pork Dust into a third bowl.
+In a separate bowl, beat one egg and pour Pork Panko into a third bowl.
 Once the sausage is mixed, pinch off a golf ball sized portion and flatten it in your hand.
 Place the egg inside and gradually spread the sausage mixture so that it completely covers the egg in a thin layer.
 Set aside on a separate plate and repeat the process with remaining eggs.
 Once all the eggs have been covered, take each egg individually and roll it through the beaten egg, letting the excess drip off.
-Finally, roll each egg through the Pork Dust so that it is generously coated on the outside.
+Finally, roll each egg through the Pork Panko so that it is generously coated on the outside.
 Place all eggs on a cooking sheet (I used a muffin tin to keep each from rolling) and bake for 30-35 minutes.
 The outside should be nicely browned and the sausage should have lost it's pink.
 ENJOY!